jeffgbutler/csharp-payment-calculator/README.md

 ```

 Deploy the application.
 This command tells the application where to find Redis.
 By default, the Steeltoe connector
-will look for Redis at "localhost:6379".
+will look for Redis at "localhost:6379", so we'll need to change that.

 (See this page for details about the properties that can be specified for the Redis
 connector: https://docs.steeltoe.io/api/v3/connectors/redis.html)